railsrumble/railsrumble.github.com/_posts/2012-09-13-registration-dates-competition-details.markdown

 ## Sign In With GitHub

-To compete you'll be required to sign in with [GitHub](http://github.com) this year.
+To compete, you'll be required to sign in with [GitHub](http://github.com).
 You can put away your tinfoil hat though, we'll only be asking for read access to your public profile.
 If someone on your team doesn't already have a GitHub account, they should <del>question their life decisions</del> sign up for a free one [here](https://github.com/signup/free), before registration opens.

 ## Totally Revamped Judging